sin5678/inav_cn_wiki/Modes.md

 Read [Failsafe page](https://github.com/iNavFlight/inav/wiki/Failsafe) for more info.

+### BLACKBOX

+If you're recording to an onboard flash chip, you probably want to disable Blackbox recording when not required in order to save storage space.
+To do this, you can add a Blackbox flight mode to one of your AUX channels on the Configurator's modes tab.
+Once you've added a mode, Blackbox will only log flight data when the mode is active.

+A log header will always be recorded at arming time, even if logging is paused.
+You can freely pause and resume logging while in flight.

+See [`BLACKBOX`](/iNavFlight/inav/blob/master/docs/Blackbox.md) for more infomation

 ## Auxillary Configuration

 Spare auxillary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.